els-390/CI-Portfolio-Project--Mental-Health/README.md

 Include the results of the validation process.
 **Guidance:** Document your use of W3C and Jigsaw validators to ensure your HTML and CSS meet web standards.
 Include any errors or warnings encountered and how they were resolved.

-### GitHub Copilot
-Brief reflection on the effectiveness of using AI tools for debugging and validation.
-**Guidance:** Reflect on how GitHub Copilot assisted with debugging and validation, particularly any issues it helped resolve.

 ## Deployment

 ### Deployment Process
 Briefly describe the deployment process to GitHub Pages or another cloud platform.
 Mention any specific challenges encountered during deployment.
 **Guidance:** Describe the steps you took to deploy your website during Phase 4: Final Testing, Debugging & Deployment, including any challenges encountered.

-## AI Tools Usage

-### Reflection
-Describe the role AI tools played in the deployment process, including any benefits or challenges.
-**Guidance:** Reflect on how AI tools assisted with the deployment process, particularly how they streamlined any tasks or presented challenges.

 ## Reflection on Development Process